Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Societal Impacts of NPT

-} It is of great importance that those decisions are \emph{fair}, i.e., that they do not discriminate against underrepresented groups in some manner.
+Machine learning models are increasingly used in autonomous decision making that affects human beings in some capacity, e.g., clinical diagnosis, autonomous driving, and detection of toxic comments online.\footnote{For example, see \citep{filos2019systematic,michelmore2018evaluating,van2018challenges}.} It is of great importance that those decisions are \emph{fair}, i.e., that they do not discriminate against underrepresented groups in some manner.
 We have not yet investigated how NPTs respond to common techniques of calibrating machine learning models to fulfil some definition of fairness.
 We believe that their special predictive behavior from similar datapoints likely poses both challenges and opportunities in this domain.
 For example, instead of needing to retrain the model to elicit changes in prediction -- which could be infeasible in a real-world deployment -- NPT could be ``prompted'' with a different set of context datapoints to modify its predictive behavior towards a more socially desirable response.

 In large architectures based on Transformers, the memorization of training data is a common concern.
 If the model memorizes training data, adversarial attacks can be used to extract training data from the model weights, see e.g.,~\cite{carlini2020extracting}.
 This can lead to violations of privacy if, for example, a publicly available model was trained on data that must remain private.
 This can also cause more subtle problems; for example, if training data ``lives on'' in the model but must be deleted at some point in time to comply with privacy regulations.
 As NPT directly relies on training data as input for prediction, NPT is not a ``private'' model per definition.
 However, we can imagine future work tackling this question; for example, by learning to predict from a set of anonymous representative points instead of the training data directly.